aissat/easy_localization/README.md

 It's more easiest way change locale or get parameters 😉.

-ℹ️ No breaking changes, you can use old the static method `EasyLocalization.of(context)`
+If there are no breaking changes you can use the old static method `EasyLocalization.of(context)`.

 Example: